 As in any survey, nonresponse can lead to bias if nonresponse propensity is correlated with outcomes.
-In the context of a randomized experiment such as this evaluation of Carreras en Salud, concern about nonresponse is heightened if the nonresponse rate is different in the treatment group than in the control group.
+In the context of a randomized experiment such as this evaluation of WTA Connect, concern about nonresponse is heightened if the nonresponse rate is different in the treatment group than in the control group.
 Nonresponse can lead to biased impact estimates even without differential nonresponse rates across study groups, but it is widely accepted that differential rates heighten concerns about biased impact estimates.

-The three-year follow-up survey for Carreras en Salud obtained disparate response rates in the treatment (85 percent) and control (75 percent) groups.
-Such a difference suggests that there may be material differences in baseline characteristics and outcomes between respondents versus the full sample.
-We studied this matter further using administrative data and found very little evidence of nonresponse bias.
-(Illustrations of these biases are presented in Exhibit B-11 below.)
-We nonetheless developed a set of nonresponse adjustment weights following procedures used in all PACE sites.
-This section first presents the evidence about the lack of nonresponse bias in unadjusted impact estimates and then documents the effect of the nonresponse adjustment weights that we created to mitigate any undetected bias.
+The three-year follow-up survey for WTA Connect obtained very similar response rates in the treatment and control groups, with both groups having a 74 percent response rate.
+Such similarity suggests that any differences in baseline characteristics and outcomes for respondents versus the full sample will tend to be similar in size for the two groups.
+We studied this matter further using administrative data and found weak evidence of nonresponse bias (illustrations of these biases are presented in Exhibit B-11).
+We developed a set of nonresponse adjustment weights that appears to remove most of this bias.
+This section first presents the evidence of nonresponse bias in unadjusted impact estimates and then documents the nonresponse adjustment weights that we created to mitigate this bias.